 During production, many checks are undertaken to ensure that data supplied to customers are both accurate and complete.
-During digital manipulation in creating the upgraded data, all sources of that data are checked against specification documentation to ensure that no features have been omitted or misaligned.
+During digital manipulation in creating the upgraded data, all sources of that data are checked against specification documentation to identify whether any features have been omitted or misaligned.